cms-hh/inference_tools/docs/content/datacard_manipulation.md

                                [BIN,PROCESS[,SYSTEMATIC] ...]

 Script to plot histogram shapes of a datacard using configurable rules.
-Shapes stored in workspaces are not supported.
+Shapes stored in workspaces are not supported at the moment.
 Example usage:

 # plot all nominal shapes in a certain datacard bin
 # (note the quotes)